 Red Rising Books in Order: 2 Ways to Read Pierce Brown’s Series

 Looking for Red Rising books in order?
-Start with the six main novels in publication order: Red Rising, Golden Son, Morning Star, Iron Gold, Dark Age, and Light Bringer.
-Pierce Brown has also released the optional Sons of Ares prequel comics, but those are bonus material, not required reading for the core story.
+Start with the main novels in publication order: Red Rising, Golden Son, Morning Star, Iron Gold, Dark Age, and Light Bringer.
+Red God is still TBA, and Pierce Brown has also released optional Red Rising universe material through the Sons of Ares comics and The Book of Lorn.

 Jump to: